ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/1_behaviors/0_simple-behaviors.md

 ### GoForwardComponent

+It is also useful to use some low but non-zero `DirectionStrength` and the lowest priority.
+Having the tendency to always go in the current direction helps to reduce noise from other behaviors.

 The main interesting properties to adjust on `GoForwardComponent` are:
 - `Speed` - *how fast the entity should travel*
 - `BaseData.DirectionStrength` - *determines `DirectionDesire`*
+- `BaseData.SpeedStrength` - *determines `SpeedDesire`*
 - `BaseData.Priority` - *priority*

 ## Homing

-This behavior makes the entities go back towards a predefined home position if they get too far from it.
+Makes the entities go back towards a predefined home position if they get too far from it.
 It is very useful to constraint entities to some area.

 ### HomingJob